policycompass/policycompass-frontend/README.md

 ```
 ./node_modules/.bin/bower install
 ```
-* Copy the development.sample.json to development.json and configure the development.jsom with your service domains
+* Copy the development.sample.json to development.json and configure the development.json with your service domains
 * Start App
 ```
 npm start